-On this page you will find free patterns for crocheted headbands and ear warmers with easy-to-follow instructions.
-Throughout the page I have included other designers' fabulous patterns for you to make, too.
+In this article, you will find free patterns for crocheted headbands and ear-warmers with easy-to-follow instructions.
+Throughout the article, I have included other designers' fabulous patterns for you to make, too.
 The pattern for the grey headband below is especially good for beginners.

-Also see patterns for gorgeous flowers, great for finishing off the headbands and giving them a little extra touch.
+There are also patterns for gorgeous flowers, which are great for finishing off the headbands and giving them a little extra touch.

 This is a fantastic first project for those who have mastered the basic stitches and who want to read simple crochet patterns in order to make something.
 The simple process of working in the same stitch and in rows make this an ideal project to practice getting used to reading a simple pattern.